alineberry/youper_challenge/README.md

 1. Create a new python environment and install the `requirements.txt`
 1. Run the notebooks in order

-Note, if you don't have GPU on your machine, you may need to instruct PytorchLightning to train on the CPU instead.
+Note, if you don't have a GPU on your machine, you may need to instruct PytorchLightning to train on the CPU instead.

 ## Data
 As suggested in the challenge, reflections are mined from the therapist answers in the following ways: